Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 of the Company.

-considered material, or which may have potential conflict with the interest of the Company; hence there is no
+be considered material, or which may have potential conflict with the interest of the Company; hence there is no

-information to be provided as required under section 134(3) (h) of the Companies Act, 2013 read with Rule 8(2)
+information to be provided as required under section 134(3) (h) of the Companies Act, 2013 read with Rule 8(2) of

-under section 134(3) (h) of the Companies Act, 2013 in form AOC-2 is not applicable.
+section 134(3) (h) of the Companies Act, 2013 in Form AOC-2 shall be disclosed, if applicable.

 All the Related Party Transactions including the transactions which are of repetitive nature and for which omnibus